jrmhaig/Bakery/README.md

 * The init script doesn't appear to be shutting bakery down properly.
 Two python processes are left running.
 I think bakery.py needs to catch and handle the interrupt.
-* It can probably do without the selection of images.
-It is probably enough just to write the currently displayed image.
-* probe.sh does not need to use sudo if Bakery is already run as root.
-This being the case it is probably unnecessary to have it as a separate script.

 ## Longer term plans